 • Temporary workers or trainees (visa status H),

 • Intracompany transferees (visa status L).

-Scholars who stopover in a third country on returning from the United States, must return to Australia for two years before being eligible to apply for a permanent residence in the United States.
+Scholars must return to Australia for two years before being eligible to apply for a permanent residence in the United States.
 The two year commences from the date of their return to Australia.